 The card also comes with a nice perk for the first year: You’ll earn 1.8% cash back on all Android Pay or Apple Pay mobile wallet purchases.
 You’re not charged any fee to use a mobile wallet, so this could serve as a slight boost in rewards — assuming you’re comfortable using your phone to pay at the register and the merchants you do business with accept mobile payments.

-For users interested in a no-fuss rewards program, Cash Wise Visa is ideal.
+For users interested in a no-fuss rewards program, the Wells Fargo Cash Wise Visa is ideal.
 But if you’re looking for a card that offers increased rewards in certain categories, you’ll do best to look elsewhere.